mFlaifel/react-native-Styling/README.md

    });
    ```

-   you can pass more than one style by nesting all styles in an array like:
+   You can pass more than one style by nesting all styles in an array like:

    ```javascript
    <View style={[styles.container ,styles.formContainer]}>